 What are Youth Crime Prevention Programmes?

 The aim is to give you as much help as possible to stay out of trouble.
-There are lots of youth crime prevention programmes that deal with young people who have either been in trouble, or are 'at risk of offending'.
+There are lots of youth crime prevention programmes that deal with young people who have either been in trouble or are 'at risk of offending'.

 Click here to find out more.

-Youth Offending Service, how can they help?
+Youth Justice Service, how can they help?

-• you are charged with a crime and have to go to court
+• is charged with a crime and has to go to court

-• you are convicted of a crime and given a sentence
+• is convicted of a crime and given a sentence

 What do Youth Workers do?

 Youth Workers are based within the CAT service, which aims to support young people in their transition from childhood to adulthood.
-It provides a wide and diverse range of facilities, activities and programmes which are designed to provide social and personal learning opportunities for young people aged 11-25 with a priority on engaging 13-19 year olds, based on their needs and interests.
+It provides a wide and diverse range of activities and programmes which are designed to provide social and personal learning opportunities for young people aged 11-25 with a priority on engaging 13-19 year olds, based on their needs and interests.
 The service compliments and supports formal education by offering a curriculum framework which helps young people to explore the issues which affect them, to make responsible choices, to encourage social interaction, and to increase awareness of health and social issues such as drugs and alcohol education.

 https://brighterfuturesforchildren.org/young-peoples-zone/youth-service/